temporalio/documentation/docs/application-development/foundations.md

 docker-compose up
 ```

-When the Temporal Cluster is running, the Temporal Web UI becomes available in your browser: [localhost:8080](http://localhost:8080/)
+When the Temporal Cluster is running, the Temporal Web UI is available in your browser at [localhost:8080](http://localhost:8080/).

 The preceding steps start and run a Temporal Cluster using a default configuration.
 To try other configurations (different dependencies and databases), or to try a custom Docker image, follow the [temporalio/docker-compose README](https://github.com/temporalio/docker-compose/blob/main/README.md).